 Rowing, including rowing machine

-What about squashing and brushing is that heavy work?
+What about squashing and brushing?

 Squashing and brushing are often included under the heading heavy work.
 I think this is because occupational therapists often use these strategies to help children to calm down.
 They may use them in the same session and alongside heavy work.
 Technically speaking they are not the same as heavy work.
 This is because they target the touch sense not the proprioceptive sense.
 They trigger the touch pressure receptors in the skin rather than the proprioceptors in the joints and muscles.
 Whilst they are helpful strategies to help to regulate some children with sensory sensitivity I think it is important to understand exactly which sense they target.
 This is because it helps to ensure the right strategy is being used correctly with the right child.